L5Sharp.Gateway 1.0.1

 Usage

 The primary interface for the library is the PlcClient object.
-Create a new client by providing the IP and slot of the PLC to connect to.
+Create a new client by providing the IP address and slot number of the Logix PLC to connect to.

 using var client = new PlcClient("10.10.10.10", 1);